-The purpose of this course is for the candidate to successfully produce and defend a thesis by providing the candidate opportunity to do the following:
+The purpose of this course is to enable the candidate to do the following:

-- A. Conduct in-depth research in a self-designated area of scholarly interest - B. Utilize proper research methodology in the research and drafting of the thesis. - C. Write the thesis in an appropriate, objective, and consistent style.
+- A. Develop and defend a thesis. - B. Conduct in-depth research in a self-designated area of scholarly interest. - C. Learn to utilize proper research methodology in the research and drafting of the thesis. - D. Prepare to write the thesis in an appropriate, objective, and consistent style.